oskarfernlund/noskGPT/README.md

 - learning rate: 0.001
 - training epochs: 10,000

 The final validation loss I was able to achieve using the architecure and training details above was around 1.52.
-If you have more patience than me or access to more compute resources, I would encourage you to try scaling up the model (or using more sophisticated tokenisation) to see if you can do better :) To convert the training notebook from `.py` to `.ipynb`, run the following command:
+If you have more patience than me or access to more compute resources, I would encourage you to try scaling up the model (or using more sophisticated tokenisation) to see if you can do better :) To convert the training notebook from `.py` to `.ipynb`, run the following command from the root directory:

 ```
 jupytext --to notebook training.py